 1. What is something you do regularly in your pen routine that you will try to stop?

-Answer for 2023: Since remembering to add pen cleaning to my weekly to-do list would get me to clean my pens, I need to get better at doing that.
-This is, at its core the same resolution I made last year, but I’m taking a different approach to see if I have more success.
+Answer from 2023: Since remembering to add pen cleaning to my weekly to-do list would get me to clean my pens, I need to get better at doing that.
+When I remembered to write pen cleaning on my weekly task list, I did better.
+But, when I forgot, well… I forgot.

 2. What is a brand you will try for the first time?